History of Arcadia Fire Department

 On March 23, 1977, Administrative Captain Gerald R. Gardner was appointed as Fire Chief and served in that capacity for 19 years.
 Among Chief Gardner’s many accomplishments during his tenure as Fire Chief was the upgrading of service to the community to produce a Class 1 rating for the department by the Insurance Services Office.
 Also during Chief Gardner's tenure was the construction of Fire Station No. 106 at Baldwin Avenue and Huntington Drive.

 A series of acting and appointed fire chiefs followed Chief Gardner subsequent to his retirement in 1996, including Wayne Crabb, James Reid, Ken Lavoie, George Truppelli and Pete Bonano.
 David R. Lugo, Jr. was appointed Fire Chief on April 22, 2002, and served a five-year term.
 On July 20, 2007, Tony Trabbie was appointed Fire Chief and retired on April 30, 2014.
 After Chief Trabbie's retirement, Kurt Norwood was appointed Fire Chief on May 4, 2014, and served until July 2016.
-Michael E. Lang was named Fire Chief on July 10, 2016, and currently serves in this position.
+Michael E. Lang was named Fire Chief on July 10, 2016 and resigned on June 2021 to accept a Fire Chief Position for the Manhattan Beach Fire Department.
+Subsequently, on June 20, 2021, after serving as our Deputy Fire Chief for the past five years, Barry Spriggs was appointed Fire Chief and currently serves in this position.